Yebulabula/DisC-Diff/README.md

 ## Model Training
 - Modify the arguments `hr_data_dir`, `lr_data_dir`,and `other_data_dir` in **config/config_train.yaml** into the paths for your downloaded `T2-HR`, `T2-LR`, and `T1-HR` data.
-- In train_job.sh, replace the second line into """ export PYTHONPATH= "Your Repository Path" """
+- In train_job.sh, replace the second line into `export PYTHONPATH= "Your Repository Path"`

 #### Reference Sampling Script